baiango/Crystalline_lossy/README.md

 **Sharpness Threshold Measure (%) (STM)**

 Sharpen often dependent on color, contrast, and noise changes.
-This made STM effective for measuring image quality.
+This made STM effective for measuring subjective image quality.

 -	**Laplacian function**: Where `Img(x, y)` is the index of the image: